Sex Offender/Child Kidnapper Registry

 • A person with a single conviction for a sex offense is required to register annually for 15 years after the date of unconditional discharge.

-• For 15 year registrants, proof of unconditional discharge must be submitted to the department for determination of a final registration date.
+• For 15-year registrants, proof of unconditional discharge must be submitted to the department for determination of a final registration date.
 It is the responsibility of the registrant to complete the unconditional discharge paperwork.

 • Offenders must continue registering until the department has provided notification of a final registration date and are subject to criminal charges for Failure to Register if they fail to do so.